hooyuser/2D_SDF_from_mask_GPU/README.md

-# 2D SDF from mask GPU
+# 2D SDF From Mask - GPU Version
-Generate 2D SDF from mask bitmap - GPU version with jump flooding algorithm
+Generate 2D SDF from mask bitmap - A GPU version based on jump flooding algorithm